 You’ll often see the terms data analysis and data analytics used interchangeably.
 But, there’s a slight difference between the two.

-Data analysis, on the other hand, focuses on the process of turning raw data into meaningful and actionable insights.
+Data analysis, on the other hand, focuses on the process of turning raw data into useful statistics, information, and explanations.

 There are two types of data that companies can analyze:

-Traditionally, companies have focused more on quantifiable data, since it’s easier to analyze through aggregation, regression analysis, and statistical analysis.
+Traditionally, companies have focused more on quantifiable data because it’s easier to analyze through aggregation, regression analysis, and statistical analysis.
 However, with breakthroughs in linguistic and structural data analysis techniques, companies are now able to mine qualitative data for even more granular insights – adding an extra layer of analysis to their data.

-As we mentioned, there are two types of data that you can collect and analyze: quantitative and qualitative data.
-In short, quantitative analysis lets you know what’s wrong, and qualitative analysis tells you why.
+In short, quantitative analysis lets you know what’s happening, and qualitative analysis tells you why it’s happening.

-Quantitative data refers to quantifiable and measurable aspects, and therefore, is expressed in numbers.
-It responds to questions like “how many?”, “how often?” and “how much?”.
+Quantitative data responds to questions like “how many?”, “how often?” and “how much?”.
 This data is close-ended and concise, making it ideal for data analytics.

 Qualitative data, on the other hand, is expressed in words.
-It allows you to understand the “why?” behind the numbers and provides insight into behavior and patterns.
+It allows you to understand the “why?” behind numbers and statistics and provides insights into behavior and patterns.

-To analyze these different types of data, you’ll need to use different data analysis techniques, which we’ll go over in more detail below.
+To analyze these different types of data, you’ll need to use different data analysis methods and techniques.

-The goal of text analysis is to transform natural language into machine-readable data.
+The goal of text analysis is to transform natural spoken or written human language into machine-readable data.
 By understanding subtle nuances, like emotions and context, text analysis tools can sort qualitative data by topic, emotions, keywords, and intent.
 First, though, you’ll need to train machine learning algorithms to understand the subtleties of human language before they can make decisions independently.

 For example, the word ‘bright’ has different meanings depending on its context: